 In addition to the password generator, Sticky Password also manages all of your passwords and sites allowing you one-click access.
 When you register a new site, it will prompt you to create a new strong password and save the login information.
 Additionally, the security dashboard displays all of your weak passwords together so you can easily see the passwords that you need to strengthen.
 It will also prompt you to store identities when you fill out registration or sales forms online or you can create new ones manually for different roles both private and professional.
 These identities can then be used to autofill online applications and payment forms with just a single click.

 Sticky Passwords offers a free version of their service which will let you manage your passwords, automate online logins, fill forms faster, use your fingerprint to unlock your mobile devices, and secure your data on your local device if that is all you need.
-They also offer a premium version that offers all of this plus you can use it on all of your devices and store and sync all of your information using the cloud, get priority support, and “save the manatees”.
+They also offer a premium version that offers all of this plus you can use it on all of your devices, store and sync all of your information using the cloud, get priority support, and “save the manatees”.
 Additionally, if you would rather not store your data in the cloud, you can disable this feature and sync all of your devices through WiFi.
 The premium version is just $29.99 a year or $159.99 for life (a lifetime license).
 Give their premium service a look.
 They offer a 30-day money-back guarantee so you have nothing to lose but we think you will be happy with Sticky Password.

 RoboForm has been in the online password and form-fill business since 1999.
 The RoboForm password manager includes features to generate secure passwords, automate filling online forms, manage the sites and logins, and keep other secure information like PINs, Driver’s License, and other secure text information.
 RoboForm data is secured using military-grade AES-256 encryption using a key derived from your master password.
 It also allows you to enable two-factor authentication using email when you register a new device online.

 The RoboForm password manager is installed as an extension to your browser in the form of an added toolbar at the top or bottom of the browser and as a taskbar icon in the tray.
 With it, you can save logins, identities, and bookmarks for the sites you visit.
 Once this information has been saved for a site, you can log in using a single click.
-It provides instant access to individual identities to make it fast and easy to fill out online forms, as well as, smaller identities for quick access to your contact information online.
+It provides instant access to individual identities to make it fast and easy to fill out online forms and smaller identities for quick access to your contact information online.
 You can also use it to generate secure passwords and sync them among all your devices once you have set up multiple devices.

 RoboForm offers several different versions of its password manager for both private and enterprise use.
 The version you pick depends on your password needs.
 They offer a free version as long as you don’t need any more than 10 logins.
 Additionally, they have a 30 day free trial period on all of their products.
 At the end of the 30-day trial period, you will be prompted to pay to keep your service.
 The product we recommend is RoboForm Everywhere.
 It costs $23.88 a year which works out to $1.99 a month.
 The RoboForm Everywhere version allows you to sync your passwords across all of your devices for a single user and cloud backup, while the other versions are stored on a single computer or USB device.